Canop/print_key/README.md

 Key combinations are printed the way they can be written in key binding configurations of programs such as [broot](https://dystroy.org/broot) or [bacon](https://dystroy.org/bacon).

+This serialized format can be parsed by the [crokey](https://github.com/Canop/crokey) Rust library.

 Precompiled binaries are available at [https://dystroy.org/print_key/download](https://dystroy.org/print_key/download).